memontic-ms/WinObjC/tools/Packaging/Readme.txt

-﻿# Packaging Readme
+﻿# WinObjC.Packaging Readme

-Include this package in all projects within a solution that you wish to include in a single package of your own.
+Dependents of this package should be one of the following:
+1. A .vcxproj that needs to be packaged
+2. A .nuproj that will package one or more .vcxproj